What is the Domestic Licensed-Brands Retail Market?

 The domestic licensed-brands retail market in this research indicates a size of the domestic retail market of fashion brands manufactured and sold through licensing contracts (i.e., contracts to use trademarks) with the overseas or domestic brand producers (the items are listed in Table 1 in this report.)
 Note that the character brands, including those in the “anime” or animation are not included in this research.

 Master licensee companies are defined as those companies that liaise with overseas or domestic brands through direct license contracts.
-On the other hand, licensee companies are those companies that actually sell the licensed-brand products in Japan, under a contract with master licensee companies.
+On the other hand, licensee companies are those companies that actually manufacture and sell the licensed-brand products in Japan, under a contract with master licensee companies.

 The domestic licensed-brands retail market size scaled down in 2015, due to severe environment surrounding the domestic license business largely affected by the stagnant sales at department stores and GMS.
 This tendency is likely to continue in 2016 where no silver lining yet to be found and plight of the market becoming even fiercer.
 Therefore, the domestic licensed-brands retail market is projected to be 1,180 billion yen, 96.0% of the size of the previous year.